 Here, we provide an overview of the programme currently underway in UK Biobank (UKB), the largest and most detailed imaging study to date.
 The UKB imaging enhancement aims to perform brain, cardiac and abdominal MRI, full body dual-energy X-ray absorptiometry (DXA) and a carotid ultrasound scan on 100,000 of the existing 500,000 UKB participants before the end of 20234.
 As of early 2020, over 45,000 participants have undergone an assessment, already making the UKB imaging enhancement by far the largest multi-modal imaging study in the world.
 This article outlines the scientific rationale and processes involved in collecting, curating and disseminating the imaging data for research purposes, and describes recent developments, such as the initiative to repeat the imaging of at least 10,000 participants.

-The launch of UK Biobank (first level heading)
+The launch of UK Biobank

 Between 2006 and 2010, 9.2 million women and men aged 40-69 who were registered with the UK’s National Health Service were sent postal invitations to attend one of 22 UKB assessment centres in England, Scotland and Wales5.
 Of these, ~500,000 (5.5%) individuals joined the study.
 Although UKB is not representative of the UK population, the large sample size and heterogeneity of measures nonetheless enable a valid assessment of many exposure-outcome relationships to be made.
 During the baseline assessment, extensive sociodemographic, lifestyle and health-related information was collected through a touchscreen questionnaire and verbal interview, and a wide range of physical measures were performed4,6.
 Participants also provided biological samples which since have been used to perform genotyping7 and haematological and biochemistry assays for the full cohort8.
 Once recruitment was fully under way, additional measures were incorporated into the baseline assessment, including tests of hearing and arterial stiffness (n=~200,000), a cardiorespiratory fitness test (n=~100,000) and various eye measures (n=100,000-150,000).
 Since the baseline visit, subsets of participants have supported additional data collection through various enhancements to the study.
 These have included: a full repeat of the baseline assessment (n=~20,000, 2012-2013), collection of physical activity data over 7-days by wearing accelerometers (n=~100,000, 2013-2015 and n=~2,500 on four occasions, 2018-2019) and regular online questionnaires covering a variety of topics such as diet, cognitive function, occupational history, mental wellbeing, gastrointestinal health and pain (sent to ~330,000 participants with email addresses; ~35-50% response rate for each questionnaire).